 This program is located at Newstead House and Newstead Park.
-Appropriate hygiene facilities, undercover areas and drinking water is accessible.
+Toilets, undercover areas and drinking water are accessible.
 Prior to program client teachers are provided with information detailing what students and adults are required to bring such as drinking water, clothing, sun safety protection and closed-in shoes.
 Moreton Bay EEC teachers will have access to a first aid kit and mobile phone.